Kanorto/WOHRatingBot/README.md

 ### API and Future Plans
 - A public **REST API** will provide access to ratings, host data, and statistics for external integrations.
-- Multi-language support and potential integrations with other platforms are under consideration.
+- English and Russian interfaces are planned from the start, with the option to add more languages later.
 - Additional analytics, advanced recommendation algorithms, and import/export tools are planned for future releases.

 ## Administration
 - Administrators can easily add or remove hoster information, reviews,